NJ Field Trip Fund

 The Save Ellis Island NJ Field Trip Fund

-Class trips are often among the most memorable experiences of a student’s time in school.
-They foster connections among classmates while providing valuable hands-on learning beyond the classroom.
+Class trips are often among the most memorable experiences in a student’s education.
+They build community, spark curiosity, and provide hands-on learning beyond the classroom.

-These trips will provide students with the opportunity to explore the rich history of hospitals on Ellis Island’s south side and deepen their understanding of immigration, public health, and American heritage.
+These immersive experiences will invite students to explore the historic Ellis Island Hospital on the island’s lesser-known south side, where they’ll deepen their understanding of immigration, public health, and American heritage.

-Save Ellis Island is committed to providing meaningful learning opportunities for students who may otherwise have limited access to cultural and historical sites.
-To ensure our Field Trip Fund supports the communities that will benefit most, the following criteria apply:
+Save Ellis Island is committed to providing meaningful learning opportunities for students who may otherwise have limited access to cultural and historical resources.
+To ensure the Field Trip Fund supports the communities that will benefit most, the following criteria apply:

-All public, charter, and nonprofit private schools serving pre-K through 12th grade in New Jersey are eligible to apply.
+• Open to all public, charter, and nonprofit private schools in New Jersey.

 Priority will be given to schools that: